445 NORTH CLARK STREET, CHICAGO ILLINOIS | 312-661-1434

 Andres joined Topolobampo as a sous chef in 2008; in 2012, he was named chef de cuisine.
 An alum of Douglas Rodriguez’s DeLaCosta, Padilla owes his addiction to Mexican food to his grandmother.
 “She always made delicious renditions of what her mother and grandmother made for her,” he says.

 Thanks to an after-school cooking class, Jennifer knew from a young age that she wanted to be a pastry chef.
-After attending Washburne Culinary Institute, she interned at Blackbird and then landed with the Frontera family.
+After attending Washburne Culinary Institute, she interned at Blackbird and then landed with the Frontera family, where she continues to dazzle with amazing after-dinner delights.

 Carlos was born in San Luis Potosi, raised mostly in Chicago and has been working in the restaurant since he was a teenager.
 He came to Frontera from Lettuce Entertain You in 1997; he started as a manager on Frontera’s floor but has since risen to be our chief of hospitality (as well as our in-house tequila expert).